aleks-kudriavtsev/hackaging_theories/README.md

 1. **Collection** – `src/theories_pipeline/literature.py` loads deterministic
-   seed metadata for testing and can be extended with API providers (e.g., OpenAlex, CrossRef) for production runs.
+   seed metadata for testing and can be extended with API providers (e.g., OpenAlex, CrossRef, bioRxiv, medRxiv) for production runs.
 2. **Theory classification** – `src/theories_pipeline/theories.py` implements a
    transparent keyword matcher that scores how strongly each paper aligns with known theories.
 Teams can substitute this module with more advanced models